-For those who don’t like their water from plastic bottles – because of the taste or the environmental effects – and can’t quite bring themselves to trust the stuff from their kitchen taps, water filters provide a potable alternative.
+For those who don’t like their water from plastic bottles – because of the taste or the environmental effects – and can’t quite bring themselves to trust the stuff from their kitchen taps, water filters provide a portable alternative.

-If the idea of drinking from plastic leaves a bad taste in your mouth but you are not convinced of the quality of your tap water, there is a range of filtering options on the market.
+If the idea of drinking from plastic leaves a bad taste in your mouth, but you are not convinced of the quality of your tap water, there is a range of filtering options on the market.

 “These may include cartridge filters, carbon filters, ceramic filters, and units that use ultraviolet light to kill bacteria,” Mr. Day says.